BreakellrZ/Murder_Mystery/README.md

 ![Flow-chart ](documentation/flow_chart.png)

 ### Ascii Art
 The first feature users see when loading up the game is the Ascii Art.
 I used an Ascii Art Achive which I mention in my credits section.
-This feature gives users a good feel into what the game will be about, with its bloody look.
+This feature gives users a good feel for what the game will be about, with its bloody look.
 It really sets the scene and theme of the game.

 ![Ascii Art](documentation/hallow_halls.png)